The Vulnerability to Harm or Illness Schema: When Catastrophe Always Feels Just Around the Corner

 The Paradox of This Schema

-The paradox of the Vulnerability schema is that the vigilance and avoidance it drives — while designed to keep danger at bay — actually maintain and strengthen the fear.
+The paradox of the Vulnerability to harm schema is that the vigilance and avoidance it drives, while designed to keep danger at bay, actually maintain and strengthen the fear.
 When someone avoids a situation, they never get to discover that they could have coped.
 When they seek reassurance, the relief is temporary and the anxiety returns, often stronger.
 The schema convinces people that their worry is what keeps them safe, making it very hard to put down.
-In reality, the constant scanning for threat keeps the nervous system in a state of low-level alarm that colours every experience.
+In reality, the constant scanning for threats keeps the nervous system in a state of low-level alarm that colours every experience.

 Core Needs That Went Unmet